California coastal sage and chaparral: Geography

-The California coastal sage and chaparral ecoregion covers about 32970 km2 of coastal terraces, plains, and foothills between Carpinteria Beach in California and Punta Banda in Baja California.
+The California coastal sage and chaparral ecoregion covers about 32970 km2 of coastal terraces, plains, and foothills between Santa Barbara, California and northeastern Baja California.
 This includes the southwestern slopes of the Transverse and Peninsular Ranges, the entirety of the Santa Susana and Santa Monica Mountains, the Channel Islands, Guadalupe Island, and Cedros Island.

 Major urban centers located within this ecoregion include Greater Los Angeles, San Diego-Tijuana, Ensenada, and Tecate.

 Climate

-The climate is Mediterranean, with mild, wet winters and hot, dry summers with fog.
+The climate is Mediterranean, with mild, wet winters and hot, dry summers.
+Almost all of the daily maximum temperatures lie between 16 and 27 C. Mean annual precipitation is generally below 300 mm, although can be as high as 26 in in the Santa Monica Mountains and hills around the Los Angeles Basin.

 Flora

 The plant species of the California coastal sage and chaparral ecoregion are diverse, with high endemism.
-The main plant communities are coastal sage scrub, California coastal prairie, chaparral, southern oak woodland, pine forests, riparian woodland, and wetlands.
+The main plant communities are coastal sage scrub, California coastal prairie, chamise chaparral, southern oak woodland, pine forests, riparian woodland, and salt marshes.

 Coast

-Prominent coast adjacent species include: California sagebrush (Artemisia californica) and brittlebush (Encelia californica), along with California buckwheat (Eriogonum fasciculatum) and Munz's sage (Salvia munzii).
+Prominent coast adjacent species include: California sagebrush (Artemisia californica) and brittlebush (Encelia californica), along with black sage (Salvia mellifera), purple sage (Salvia leucophylla or Salvia clevelandii), bush monkeyflower (Mimulus longiflorus or Mimulus aurantiacus), and California buckwheat (Eriogonum fasciculatum).

-At the southern areas of this coastal ecoregion, cacti and succulents can be found, such as: Shaw's agave (Agave shawii), coastal dudleya (Dudleya caespitosa), coastal cholla (Cylindropuntia prolifera), golden cereus (Bergerocactus emoryi), and other prickly pear (Opuntia), Yucca and Dudleya species.
+Cacti and succulents can be found in the southern areas of this coastal ecoregion in Baja California.
+Examples of succulents in this ecoregion include: Shaw's agave (Agave shawii), coastal dudleya (Dudleya caespitosa), golden cereus (Bergerocactus emoryi), and other prickly pear (Opuntia), Yucca and Dudleya species.

 Some of the endemic plants to the ecoregion's southern coast zone include: San Diego thornmint (Acanthomintha ilicifolia), San Diego ambrosia (Ambrosia pumila) and San Diego barrel cactus (Ferocactus viridescens).